GellaNagaSaiKrishna/LLM-Bidding-Markets-Sequential-Auctions-for-Query-Routing-and-Price-Optimization/README.md

 For simplicity we have used only 2 LLMs to illustrate the concept.
 These LLMs are
       i.
 Model-1 [Llama-3.2-3B-Instruct](https://huggingface.co/meta-llama/Llama-3.2-3B-Instruct)
       ii.
 Model-2 [Llama-3.2-3B-Instruct](https://huggingface.co/meta-llama/Llama-3.2-1B-Instruct)
+To test the model we have chosen a simple City Capital dataset from the [kaggle](https://www.kaggle.com/datasets/dataanalyst001/all-capital-cities-in-the-world)
+In each round we give input as country name and our mechanism choses the best llm and makes it output Capital, Continent, Latitude and Longitude.
+After each round we check the answer outputed from LLM with answers in the dataset and update the accuracies of the LLM.